Hampton Lilibridge House

 This negative, hostile spirit had murder on its mind.

 Some members of the restoration crew quit because of all the negative paranormal activity.
-Some didn’t quit.
+But some didn’t quit.

 An angry, spectral presence tried to kill a living person.